wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Updated: Improved compatibility with wpStoreCart Desktop Alert version 3
+* Fixed: Coupons for attributes and variations now correctly display the master products name before the variation or attributes name
+* Fixed: All data tables where products can be selected now correctly display the master products name before the variation or attributes name

 = 3.0.18 =
-* Fixed: Patched an issue with Advanced Attributes not working as intended.
+* Fixed: Patched an issue with Advanced Attributes not working as intended

 = 3.0.17 =
 * Fixed: Removed yellow background on Advanced Category widget and replaced with transparent background